klarman-cell-observatory/forceatlas2/README.md

 --nsteps | Number of iterations | 1000
---barnesHutOptimize | Whether to use Barnes-Hut optimization (true or false) | true --undirected | Whether input graph is undirected | true --threads | Number of threads to use. | All cores --format | Output file format.
+--barnesHutOptimize | Whether to use Barnes-Hut optimization (true or false) | true --undirected | Whether input graph is undirected | true --nthreads | Number of threads to use. | All cores --format | Output file format.
 One of csv, gdf, gexf, gml, graphml, pajek, txt | txt --barnesHutSplits | Number of splits to use for Barnes-Hut tree building.
 Number of threads used is 8 to the power barnesHutSplits | 1
 --coords | Tab separated file containing initial coordinates with headers id, x, y, and, z |